BenGSchulz/CreativeCoding/README.md

 * We were required to create a project with some sort of interaction and feedback for the users.

 * My motivation was to provide more of a first-hand view of drone strikes.
 I wanted to replicate the behavior of a drone and immerse the user.
 The main inspiration of my work and the source of my data was Out of Sight, Out of Mind (http://www.drones.pitchinteractive.com/).
-Unfortunately, some of my goals were not able to be attained, like camera movement and cohesive laser interaction.
+Unfortunately, some of my goals were not able to be attained, like camera movement.
+The laser interaction is not fully fleshed-out.
+I could tweak it to make it easier and more responsive.

 * BUILD - you only need ofxCsv addon for reading in the data.

 * Right now, you can move the mouse and click with the MB1 to interact.
-Planning for laser interaction where mouse cursor is replaced by laser dot tracking.
+Press ‘l’ key at any time to switch to laser control mode.
+Use the laser pointer in the camera to aim and press TAB on the pointer controller in place of MB1.

 * Video : [Documentation video](https://youtu.be/dAdbl_3HXic)